 Company Aims for Stability After Founder’s Accident

-Brinker began building Steak & Ale restaurants nearly 30 years ago.
+Finding success between fast food and five stars, Brinker began a casual dining empire nearly 30 years ago, building Steak & Ale restaurants.
 He later led the Bennigan’s chain and now owns Chili’s, which has grown from 22 to nearly 300 outlets under his leadership.

 ″I don’t think guru is too strong a word to use,″ said John J. Rohs, financial analyst for Wertheim Schroder & Co., a New York investment bank. ″This guy is really one of the living legends in the industry.″